coleenquadros/configuration/docs/app-sre/AAA.md

 - Accounts need to be re-enabled
   - Bugzilla
     - Send e-mail to bugzilla-owner@redhat.com or create ticket at the [Help Portal](https://help.redhat.com/)
     - It is likely the re-activated account will not have the needed permissions.
 Request access to the devel group by following the directions [here](https://mojo.redhat.com/docs/DOC-1197751)
   - Bluejeans
     - Create an IT ticket

 ## On call

-The App-sre on call schedule is a rotation to ensure handling of service outages and incidents for our application owners.
+The AppSRE on call schedule is a rotation to ensure handling of service outages and incidents for our application owners.
 Schedule of past, current and future on call rotation can be viewed @ pagerduty: https://redhat.pagerduty.com/

 The on call includes three tiers of response, detailed below.